Concha Buika: Biography

 In the fall of 2015, her eighth album, Vivir Sin Miedo, was released, the first album containing her own compositions sung in English, Spanish and a mix of the two languages.
 Vivir Sin Miedo was recorded over four months in Miami, New York, London and Madrid, co-produced with producer Martin Terefe.
 The first track, also titled "Vivir Sin Miedo", was released through all digital channels on 31 July 2015.
 The album contains a number of collaborations, including with Me'shell Ndegeocello and Jason Mraz.

 In 2016 she made her debut at the WOMAD festival in the UK.

 Buika has collaborated with musicians, music producers, Djs and singers in Spanish, Catalan, English, French and Portuguese, with artists such as Seal, Nelly Furtado, Anoushka Shankar, Chick Corea, Pat Metheny, Nitin Sawhney, Charles Aznavour, Jason Mraz, Martin Terefe, Apparatjik, Niño Josele, Mariza, Bebo and Chucho Valdes, Luz Casal, Ivan "Melon" Lewis, "Dizzy" Daniel Moorehead, Jose Luis Perales, Armando Manzanero, and Javier Limon amongst others.
 In 2019 Buika collaborated with Carlos Santana, performing the single "Los Invisibles" in the Bube language.

 Buika has also collaborated on the soundtracks of several films.
 In 2011, director Pedro Almodóvar included two Buika songs--"Por el amor de amar" (For love's sake) and "Se me hizo facil" (I found it easy)--in his movie La piel que habito (The Skin I Live In).
 Buika also appeared onscreen for the movie.

 Buika can be heard in the 2010 Angelina Jolie Shiseido Pasion Commercial.

-Buika has performed all over the globe, including the United States, Latin America, Japan, most of Europe, the Balkans, Australia, New Zealand, Turkey, Africa, Argentina and Mexico in the last 12 months alone.
-She has sometimes toured with a small ensemble, usually with guitar, bass guitar, trombone and cajón, as featured on the Buika Para Mi World tour 2017, or with a large orchestra with up to 52 orchestra musicians and 4 Jazz musicians 'Buika Symphonic Experience' where classical music meets Jazz, encouraging all classical musicians to improvise and creating an amazing experience to the audience.
+Buika has performed extensively worldwide, including in the United States, Latin America, Japan, most of Europe, the Balkans, Australia, New Zealand, Turkey, Africa, Argentina, and Mexico within the past year.
+She has toured with both small ensembles—typically including guitar, bass, trombone, and cajón, as in the Buika Para Mi World Tour 2017—and large orchestras of up to 52 classical musicians plus four jazz performers in the Buika Symphonic Experience, blending classical music and jazz while encouraging improvisation to create a unique audience experience.